wiseman-timelord/WGet-GGUF-Hug/README.md

 WGet-LLM-Hug is a PowerShell script complemented by Batch scripts, designed to simplify file downloads, specifically for, GGUF and GPTQ, HuggingFace model files, using the `wget` utility.
 It's tailored for users with limited internet access and older systems, supporting PowerShell 5 for Windows 7/8.1 compatibility, but also works on newer systems.

 ## Features:
-- **Complex URL Reading**: Extracts filenames from URLs containing ".gguf" and ".gptq" in a specific format.
+- **Complex URL Reading**: Extracts filenames from HuggingFace URLs containing ".gguf" and ".gptq".
 - **Download Method Selection**: Utilizes `wget.exe` for downloads.
 - **File Management**: Organizes files into "temporary", "Downloads", and "Completed" folders.
 - **Interactive Menus**: Features user-friendly menu systems in both PowerShell and Batch scripts.